Jaylen Brown: Personal life

 Brown is primarily a vegetarian and his interests include Spanish language, history, meditation, philosophy, playing instruments, and anime.
 Many have described Brown as an unusual athlete with many ambitions beyond basketball.
 Brown, who is African-American, assembled a primarily African-American advisory team prior to the NBA draft, but he did not hire an agent.
-Brown was criticized by some as "too smart" to play in the NBA, with some scouts worrying that he would grow tired of playing basketball and instead opt to pursue other career paths.
+According to Marc J. Spears of Andscape, one unnamed executive referred to Brown as "too smart for the league".